saulpierotti/.dotfiles/README.md

     - It is needed when I see a really long string in conky
 - For Nvidia I use the `nvidia-dkms` driver (since I am using the linux-zen kernel)

+## Dual monitor and resolution

+- In general monitors and resolutions are managed by xrandr
+- It is easier to use arandr to set the resolution correctly
+  - When using directly xrandr sometimes strange sovrappositions happen
+  - It is possible to save the arandr config as a simple xrandr script
+- By default arandr saves configurations in `~/.screenlayout/`
+  - I am keeping my configurations there
+  - To set a configuration just execute the appropriate script in `~/.screenlayout/`
+- The setting is not permanent after reboot
+  - I am running a config script (from arandr) in the i3 config at startup

 ## Lock Screen and Screensaver

 - As a screen-locker I am using light-locker, which just redirects to the LightDM login page